 5. AIR FRY (IN BATCHES)

-As mentioned above, you’ll want to air fry your pickles in batches.
-For one (24-ounce) pickle jar, this will take about twenty minutes total.
+As mentioned above, you'll want to air fry your pickles in batches.
+For a 12-ounce pickle jar, this will take about twenty minutes total.

 Add the pickles to the air fryer in a single layer and fry at 400°F for five to six minutes.
 Remove the Air Fryer Pickles from the basket (I like to use a set of kitchen tongs for this task), and repeat as needed.
 Then, allow the pickles to cool slightly, and serve alongside your favorite dipping sauce!